-Proposals shall be organized into the sections identified below.
+Proposals should be organized into the sections identified below.
 The content of each section is detailed in the following pages.
 It is strongly suggested that offerors use the same numbers for the following content that are used in the RFP.

 - Signed Authentication of Proposal and Statement of Non-Collusion and Non-Conflict of Interest Form

 - Transmittal Letter

+- Technical Proposal

 - Executive Summary and Proposal Overview

 - Criteria 1 Offeror Qualifications

 - Criteria 2 Services Defined

-- Criteria 3 Financial Proposal

-- Criteria 4 Evidence of Successful Performance and Implementation Schedule
+- Criteria 3 Evidence of Successful Performance and Implementation Schedule

-- Criteria 5 Other Additional Information
+- Criteria 4 Other Additional Information

+- Financial Proposal

+- IGA Capability Response (XLS) Attachment B to the RFP